jamesbehr/torpedo/README.md

 bound to a key in your `~/.tmux.conf` for easy access.

     bind-key C-f display-popup -E -E "torpedo pick"

-You can also provide a path (or paths) to `pick`.

-    $ torpedo pick --path ~/personal --path ~/work

-The default set of paths can be configured, otherwise it will default to `$HOME`.

-    TODO

 Sometimes, you want to be able to jump to a project faster than is possible using `fzf`.
 In this case, you can use marks.